 Anybody who has witnessed any of Liverpool Football Club’s recent preseason tours will be well aware of the global reach and appeal of Jurgen Klopp’s Liverpool.
-Fans in the US, the Far East and Australia turn out in their thousands to get a glimpse of the men in red.
+Fans in the US, the Far East and Australia, turned out in their thousands to get a glimpse of the men in red.

 These glimpses are not to be had in games of significance but mere pre-season friendlies.
 The lowest of the low when it comes to competitive edge and will to win.
 An exercise in exercise and not much more.
 Yet they turn up in their thousands to shout and sing and cheer for their heroes.

 This global appeal could be considered surprising, no other club is so synonymous with it’s own city as Liverpool.
 No other club such a physical manifestation of the hopes, dreams and values of the locality it inhibits.
-It is a club intrinsic to the identity and history of it’s city.
-The footballing equivalent of The Beatles.
+It is a club intrinsic to the identity and history of its city.
 Liverpool Football Club is Liverpool.

-Success has helped build this global appeal of course.
-The achievements and history of the club speaking for itself; a trophy cabinet laden with shiny representations of domestic and European success, walls adorned with iconic images of the legends that have graced both the Anfield turf and dugout.
-Let’s be honest with ourselves, who wants to get up at 4am on the other side of the world to support Stoke?
+Of course, success has helped build this global fan base.
+The achievements and history of the club speaks for itself.
+An Anfield stadium tour will see you confronted with a trophy cabinet laden with shiny representations of domestic and European success, and walls adorned with iconic images of the legends that have graced both the Anfield turf and dugout.
+This success is important, because let’s be honest with ourselves, who wants to get up at 4am on the other side of the world to support Stoke?

 Contrarily – Istanbul aside – recent major success has been lacking.
-Sure, there’s been cup success in both domestic and UEFA competitions and even a “treble”, but Manchester United fans will gleefully remind you of how long it’s been since Liverpool won the league.
-None of the trophies have come in a sustained period of success or domination – as displayed by Mourinho’s Chelsea or Ferguson’s United – that would be the usual precursor to a growth in fan base.
+Manchester United fans will gleefully remind you of how long it’s been since Liverpool last won the league.
+There hasn’t been the sustained period of success or domination – as displayed by Mourinho’s Chelsea or Ferguson’s United – that would be the usual precursor to a growth in fan base.

-Nevertheless, despite this lack of domination the humongous fan base continues to expand unabated, the appeal of the club undeniable.
-Sucking people in from every corner of the globe and also closer to home, supporters clubs dotting the landscape throughout the UK and Ireland.
+Nevertheless, despite this lack of contemporary domination, the humongous fan base continues to expand unabated; the appeal of the club undeniable.
+Sucking people in from every corner of the globe and also closer to home, supporters clubs dot the landscape throughout the U.K. and Ireland.
 Cock an ear on matchday and you can’t help but notice the varied accents that surround you.
-Scottish, Irish, Welsh, Dutch, Spanish, American, Australian, Scandinavian amongst others.
+Scottish, Irish, Welsh, Dutch, Spanish, American, Australian and Scandinavian, amongst others.

-I like to think that somehow it’s different at Anfield.
-That not all of these accents belong to tourists who just happened to be visiting the city and got a ticket to the match via a business associate.
+I like to think that somehow it’s different at Anfield though.
+That not all of these accents belong to tourists who just happened to be visiting the city, or got a ticket to the match via a business associate.
 I like to think this because I believe that many – in fact most – of the accents belong to people like me.

 People who form an awkward bunch of non “scouser born and bred” supporters.

 I wasn’t born in Liverpool and I’ve never lived there.
-You only need to hear my dulcet tones to know that I am not from Liverpool.
+You only need to hear me speak to know that I am not from Liverpool.
 Except in footballing terms.
 When it comes to football I could only be from one place, I’m very much from Liverpool and have been for the past 29 years.

-My relationship with Liverpool Football Club began aged 5 when I was due to go into hospital to have surgery.
-My Dad made me an offer, be a brave boy and you can have what ever present you want….
+My relationship with Liverpool Football Club began aged five when I was due to go into hospital to have surgery.
+My Dad made me an offer, be a brave boy and you can have any present you want.

-No, sorry Dad..
+No, sorry, Dad.
 I wasn’t having it.
-Call it a rebellious streak, call it being a pain in the arse, call it being 5 years old.
+Call it a rebellious streak, call it being a pain in the arse, call it being five years old.
 Whatever you call it, I wasn’t interested.

 The next option laid out to me was West Ham.
-The Boleyn Ground – at 6 miles – was marginally closer to my home than the next nearest ground, White Hart Lane, which was never going to happen.
-My mum’s family were claret and blue through and through, most still living in the area at the time.
+The Boleyn Ground – at 6 miles – was marginally closer to my home than the next nearest ground, White Hart Lane (supporting Spurs was never going to happen).
+My mum’s family were claret and blue through and through, many still living in the area at the time.

 Being the late 80’s, the teams of the day were very much Nottingham Forest, Manchester United, Everton and the aforementioned Arsenal and Spurs.
-They all got mentioned along with just about every other team in the First Division.
+They all got mentioned along with just about every other team in the First Division in the end.
 Yet, none of them appealed.
 None apart from one.
 There was this one club.
 A club that played in red.
 All red.
 No white shorts here.
 Red from head to toe.
 That was the team for me.

 I never looked back.